micha3ldavid/lessons/JavaScript/prototypical-inheritance.md

 Whenever we create JavaScript objects that will make use of a prototype, we always want start by creating our object as a `function`.
 This function serves a very specific purpose, which we'll look at later.
 For now just know this is step one.

 Since a function is an object, and (almost) all objects in JavaScript have a prototype, it also has a prototype.
-And as we saw with objects earlier on, the prototype is what holds our properties.
-So that is where we want to do most of our work.
+And as we saw with objects earlier on, the prototype is what holds our members.
+So that is where we will do most of our work.

 Since we first want to inherit from Array, we are assigning a copy of Array.prototype to List.prototype by using Object.create.
 Object.create is a really cool function that has some very advanced uses.
 I don't want to get into too much detail about it just yet.
 For now, just know that Object.create will create a prototype object from whatever you pass to it.